 Mental health conditions range from everyday worries to severe long-term conditions like depression or ADHD.
 And realizing that you’re not alone in this can help you get the help and support you need.

 On social media, everyone is happy, flexing, and successful.
-People present themselves in ways that aren’t always true; It can be stressful when you compare your real life to what you see online.
+But people often present themselves in ways that aren’t always true; and it can be stressful when you compare your real life to what you see online.

 Moreover, with all the sad things happening in the world, social media can be filled with news that can trigger emotions of stress, sadness, anger, and frustration.